-VAC Blackout Periods occur during certain high-volume times of year.
-During a Blackout Period, only a very limited number of employees within the same department will be approved to take VAC for a reason other than a qualified reason under the Massachusetts Earned Sick Time Law or other applicable laws.
+Vacation Blackout Periods occur during certain high-volume times of year.
+During a Blackout Period, only a very limited number of employees within the same department will be approved to take vacation for a reason other than a qualified reason under applicable state or federal laws.
 Insa will provide employees with modified or additional Blackout Periods, as business needs require, as soon as possible.
 In the event that a new license begins operations, Insa will inform employees of the opening date as soon as possible.

-Events (All Departments)
+All Departments